-Yes No Need More Info Not Applicable FACTORS This factor is important to my community Back-up generators are in place at pump stations to ensure equipment continues to operate in an extended power outage.
-Community-based water outage exercises have taken place in schools and the community-at-large (e.g., table-top or full-scale exercises).
-Community Environmental Health Inspectors perform regular safety checks of individual and personal farm and residential wells.
-Commercial farms are inspected by the appropriate federal, territorial or provincial authority.
-Inspectors perform regular safety checks of water reservoirs or silos.
-Inspectors perform regular safety checks of water treatment and distribution systems.
-The community has replaced all gray cast iron pipes.
-The community has plans in place for water distribution should the community experience a loss of potable water.
-The community has policies in place to limit non-essential water usage (e.g., watering lawn) during times of drought.
-The community has updated old and worn out pipes and infrastructure to prevent pipeline failure in the future.
+- Ensure back-up generators are in place at pump stations to ensure equipment continues to operate in an extended power outage. - Ensure community-based water outage exercises have taken place in schools and the community-at-large (e.g., table-top or full-scale exercises). - Ensure Community Environmental Health Inspectors perform regular safety checks of individual and personal farm and residential wells; Commercial farms are inspected by the appropriate federal, territorial or provincial authority. - Ensure inspectors perform regular safety checks of water reservoirs or silos. - Ensure inspectors perform regular safety checks of water treatment and distribution systems. - Ensure the community has replaced all gray cast iron pipes. - Ensure the community has plans in place for water distribution should the community experience a loss of potable water. - Ensure the community has policies in place to limit non-essential water usage (e.g., watering lawn) during times of drought. - Ensure the community has updated old and worn out pipes and infrastructure to prevent pipeline failure in the future.